yumaikas/janet-stringx/README.md

 ## Overview

-This library provides some string utlity functions for Janet, and will be added to as I find missing things that I have the need for
+This library provides some string utlity functions for Janet, and will be added to as useful missing functionality is discovered.
+Pull Requests are welcome!

 ## Usage